 - In Post-Authorization Restrictions: Enable post-authorization restrictions to prevent guests from accessing specific hostnames or subnets.

 User Tip: Customize your portal as little or as much as you want.
 For the background image, jpg format is recommended.
 An image of about 920px wide and 640px high is recommended.
-For the logo image, PNG format and 400px width and height is recommended.
+For the logo image, PNG format and 400px width and height are recommended.

-Built separately from the UniFi Controller management system (device configuration/adoption sections), trusted employees can be granted limited-access Hotspot accounts to perform actions on Guest users, including:
+Built separately from the UniFi Network Controller management system (device configuration/adoption sections), trusted employees can be granted limited-access Hotspot accounts to perform actions on Guest users, including:

 - Print vouchers